 An Innovative Option for an Innovative World

 When they were first developed, micro markets seemed a bit too good to be true.
 An open market concept that operates on an honor system?
 Well, the modern vending model has been gaining traction and proving themselves as a viable option for businesses of all shapes and sizes.
-Research today shows there are some 10,000 micro markets in break rooms and company campuses across the nation.
+Today, Bernick's supports over 100 micro markets across the communities we serve.

 By definition, a micro market is a custom designed vending market or mart with a self-checkout kiosk.
 Micro markets can replace current vending programs, or act as a supplementary option for employees and staff.
 Micro markets provide users with a convenience store feel with vending options and prices.
 They bring a whole new level of selection, service, and satisfaction to your break room and work campus.
 Although micro markets may possess the general feel of a small convenience store, they are their own style of marketplace.